Antman261/commander-db/notes.md

   - a bigint representing a timestamp in microseconds
   - a js Date object (milliseconds tho)

-- would it save space to use symbols as keys? -- it might remove string literals. negative, symbols are not serialized
+- ~~would it save space to use symbols as keys? -- it might remove string literals~~ negative, symbols are not serialized
-  - answer: No, symbol object keys are not serialized
-- could compress object keys using a map to rename keys e.g. `{ someReallyLongPropertyName: false } => { a: false }`, but this might be no more efficient than just running lz4 over the results
+- ~~could compress object keys using a map to rename keys e.g. `{ someReallyLongPropertyName: false } => { a: false }`, but this might be no more efficient than just running lz4 over the results~~ tuple of values more efficient
 - ~~small integers? store as number or as bigint?
 I can't remember if bigint is implemented as an array of 64 or 32 bit integers~~
 - store each row as an array of values (`Object.entries(row).sort((a, b)=> a[0] - b[0]).map(entry => entry[1])`)
 - https://github.com/tc39/proposal-ecmascript-sharedmem/blob/main/TUTORIAL.md but what memory would we really need to share?